insightcrunch/insightcrunch/_posts/2010-09-20-tcs-ilp-ahmadabad.md

 Have the coordination conversation on the first or second evening.
 "What time does everyone need the bathroom in the morning?"
 Establish an informal schedule that gives each person adequate morning time.
 This conversation takes five minutes and prevents daily friction.

 **Q18: What is the Science City outing that ILP batches typically do?**
-Science City is a large science theme park in Ahmedabad with interactive exhibits and IMAX cinema.
+Science City is a large science theme park in Ahmadabad with interactive exhibits and IMAX cinema.
 It is a common first batch outing destination for Gandhinagar ILP batches - a low-barrier, accessible group activity that serves primarily as community-building.

 **Q19: How should I handle being assigned to a batch with no one from my college?**
 This is the universal ILP experience - very few batches have multiple people from the same college.
 The anxiety of the unfamiliar batch community resolves quickly with genuine investment in the new connections.
 The pattern of "worried I'd know no one, ended up in the best batch" is the most common ILP outcome story.